t83714/fractal-component/docs/Introduction/BeginnerTutorial/RandomGif/Namespace.md

 A `Component Container` namespace is a string that may contain `/` character as namespace parts sperator.
 It's recommended that to construct the `Component Container Namespace` as `Reverse domain name notation` of your registered domain + `/` + `Component Name` to avoid name-space collisions. e.g. `io.github.t83714/RandomGif` as shown in sample above.

-Please note: Here, the `Component Container Namespace` (e.g. `io.github.t83714/RandomGif` we supplied to `AppContainerUtils.registerComponent` method in sample code above ) is NOT the full runtime namespace (or we call `Full Namespace Path`).
+Please note: Here, the `Component Container Namespace` (e.g. `io.github.t83714/RandomGif`) is NOT the full runtime namespace (or we call `Full Namespace Path`).
 The `Full Namespace Path` will be automatically created for each `Component Container` instance using the following parts:
 - `Namespace Prefix`: `fractal-component` will lookup this value from react component's `namespacePrefix` property (default value is empty string).
 It's an `interface` reserved for component users.
 A component user can use it to put component namespace to a particular position (of the `Namespace Tree`) to control action delivery without impacting component's internal logic.
 - `Component Container Namespace`: That's the namespace we specified when register component. e.g. `io.github.t83714/RandomGif`
 - `Component ID`: It's a unique ID auto-generated to make sure any two `Component Containers`' `Full Namespace Paths` are different.